Fernando González: 2010

 González won against Olivier Rochus, Marsel İlhan, and Evgeny Korolev at the Australian Open, but lost to Andy Roddick in the fourth round in a tense and controversial five-set match that lasted for 3 hours and 25 minutes.
 During the match, there was a disputed set point in the fourth set when a Roddick forehand winner was called out.
 Roddick challenged the call and Hawk-eye technology revealed that the ball was in.
 Therefore, Roddick won the set.
 González believed the point should have been replayed as he was in the right position and could have made a play on the ball if it had been called in.
-González lost the match 3–6, 6–3, 6–4, 5–7, 2–6.
+González lost the match in five sets.

 Afterwards, González participated in the Movistar Open, which was held in Santiago for the first time that year instead of Viña del Mar, where he had won the previous two years.
 He made it to the semifinals but lost to Thomaz Bellucci in three sets despite being a break up in the second set and only two games away from victory.

 In the Abierto Mexicano Telcel, González made it to the semifinals, defeating Sam Querrey, Victor Hănescu, and Eduardo Schwank in three sets before suffering a bad loss to David Ferrer.
 He then chose to skip the 1000 Masters in Indian Wells to travel to areas affected by the 8.8 magnitude earthquake in Chile.

 In early March, González and his teammates defeated Israel in the Davis Cup to advance Chile to the quarterfinals.
 He then returned to the ATP Tour Masters 1000 in Miami, where he lost in the fourth round to Robin Söderling.
 He also hosted a benefit for the Chilean earthquake victims called Champions for Chile, appearing alongside Andy Roddick, Jim Courier, and Gustavo Kuerten.

 During the clay season, González played only one tournament in Houston, where he reached the quarterfinals.
 At Roland Garros, he was defeated in the second round and was sidelined for almost three months with a knee injury.

 González returned to play in New Haven, where he lost in the second round to Radek Štěpánek.
 At the US Open, he retired from his first-round match against Ivan Dodig.
 On 21 September, González announced that he would undergo surgery on his right hip and possibly his right knee on 4 October, and was expected to be out for eight to nine months.